 An extra complication is that online therapy can remove old limitations and present more opportunities to talk to a therapist.
 There is no need to travel any distance.
 You open your device and start talking where ever you are.

 If you include that some therapists also use emails, and chat options as well, you can see that the opportunities for engaging in therapy are much higher with modern technology.
 So increasing the ability to have more therapy sessions over a short time period and complicating the client-therapist relationship.

 I see my job as helping my clients leave my online therapy practice as soon as it is practical to do so.
 Therapy is not a substitution for people’s personal support networks.
 Therapy offers a safe place to work through a range of problems.
 Eventually helping the person to be autonomous and self-reliant, no longer in need of therapy.

-Transferring what has been learned in therapy into their world often needs time, it can be an anxious moment trying new ways of interacting with people, saying no to people, standing up for what they want and becoming more independent.
+Transferring the knowledge and personal insights from what has been learned by having online therapy into their world, often needs time, it can be an anxious moment trying new ways of interacting with people, saying no to people, standing up for what they want and becoming more independent.

 Developing dependency on the therapist can cripple a person’s ability to heal emotionally, although there is no actual certainty that people will have dependency issues with more sessions, I think therapists need to understand the risks.
 Because if it goes wrong, it could have a serious and devastating impact on the client.

 There is also a hidden advantage for abusive therapists, clients who are dependant on the therapist, can be kept in therapy longer and more money extracted over time.

 The only time I increase the number of sessions is when there is a crisis in the client’s life, or they are in a very bad place emotionally and going into crisis.